corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

             val signedTx = serviceHub.signInitialTransaction(txBuilder)
             subFlow(FinalityFlow(signedTx, listOf()))

-            // PART 2: Reconcile With All Members of The Business Network
+            // PART 2: Reconcile With all Members of The Business Network
-            // Retrieve the list of identities with which you COULD have shared transaction data val businessNetworkMembers: List<Party> = getMembers()
+            // Retrieve the list of identities with which you could have shared transaction data val businessNetworkMembers: List<Party> = getMembers()

             // Initiate a subFlow to kick off recovery with all Business Network members